veracity/Python-Sample-to-Connect-to-Veracity-Service/README.md

 ## A note on security

-The configuration contains the client id and client secret in this example to keep things simple.

-In a real solution, you should implement a proper, secure way to store and retrieve the client secret.
-Avoid having actual authentication information in a file in a repro.
+You should implement a proper, secure way to store and retrieve the client secret.
+Avoid having actual authentication information in a file in a repro.If you are using Azure App service, Azure keyvault is a nice place to hold these information.

-Instead, provide the client secret as an environment variable or in a secure key vault.